 - Willingness to complete a security clearance (reliability status).

 - Inform Parks Canada staff of issues you or other campers encounter;

 - Act as an initial point of contact for campers in case of an emergency.

 Group volunteer projects

-Waterton offers a variety of volunteer activities for organized groups and teambuilding outings.
+Waterton offers a variety of volunteer activities for organized groups.